LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

    * A more aggressive fan curve on your CPU, GPU, or case can help with airflow and thermals.
 Go as high as your audibly tolerable.
    * Removing dust filters can help with airflow due to the misalignment of holes.
    * Some GPU backplates act as an insulator instead of a heat dissapator and replacing/removing it may be beneficial.
+   * A PCI fan bracket mounted with fans blowing directly under the GPU may imporve airflow.
  * Definitions of performance limits listed in HWiNFO:

   | Performance limit                         | Abbreviation | Definition                                                     |